Fire Investigator Visa Sponsorship Jobs in Ohio

 Which visa types are most common for fire investigator roles in Ohio?

-The H-1B is the most common visa for fire investigators in Ohio when the role requires a bachelor's degree in fire science, engineering, or a related field.
-Candidates with extensive specialized experience may also qualify under O-1 classification.
+The H-1B visa is the most common visa for fire investigators in Ohio when the role requires a bachelor's degree in fire science, engineering, or a related field.
+Candidates with extensive specialized experience may also qualify under O-1 visa classification.
 Fire investigators employed by government agencies should note that some public employer positions may carry restrictions on sponsored visa workers.

 Which cities in Ohio have the most fire investigator sponsorship jobs?